4th Year | 3 Year Leaving Cert Programme

 For many students, exploring career options through work experience is also an essential part of 4th year.
 At the Institute, we encourage this and can facilitate work experience during the academic year.
 We know that our students will benefit most when they are supported with the time and opportunity to learn about and explore their ambitions.

-4th Year Academic Calendar 2022 / 2023
+The 4th Year Academic Calendar 2025 / 2026 can be found below.

 DateEvent